benwaffle/the-vala-manual/en/getting_started.md

 The source code for Vala programs are stored in one or more UTF-8 encoded text files with the extension ".vala", such as `hello.vala`.
 Simple programs like the one above can be compiled with a command like:

-`valac -o hello hello.vala`
+`valac hello.vala`

-This will produce an executable file called `hello`. `valac` is the Vala compiler.
-It allows you to take more control of the compilation and linking processes, which is outside the scope of this introductory section.
+This will produce an executable file called `hello` which when run will produce the following output:

+`hello, world`